Advance Care Planning

 Advance care planning involves:

-- Choosing a healthcare decision-maker or agent
+- Carefully choosing a good healthcare decision-maker or Health Care Agent

-- Deciding the level and type of care you want
+- Thinking about the kind of care you want in certain situations

-- Getting your forms signed by yourself and 2 others, as witnesses
+- Completing an advance directive form and signing it in front of 2 witnesses

-- Discussing your decisions with your family, caregivers, friends
+- Discussing your decisions with your family, caregivers, and friends

-- Giving copies of your forms to UVA Health
+- Giving copies of your completed, signed, and witnessed forms to UVA Health

-Advance Directives or Advance Medical Directives or Power of Attorney are legal documents that communicate your healthcare choices.

-Healthcare Agent or proxy is the person you decide to make healthcare decisions for you if you can’t do it yourself.

-Step 1: Choosing a Healthcare Agent
+Step 1: Choosing a Health Care Agent

-Your healthcare agent is a decision-maker who’ll make the same choices you would.
-It’s important to talk to them about what matters most to you.
-This way you have control over the healthcare you receive, no matter what.
+The person you appoint as your Health Care Agent should make the same decisions for you that you would make for yourself if you could.
+Knowing what matters most to you will help your Health Care Agent make those decisions for you, giving you control over the healthcare you receive.

-How Do I Choose a Healthcare Agent?
+How Do I Choose a Health Care Agent?

-When choosing a healthcare decision-maker, pick someone who:
+When choosing a Health Care Agent, pick someone who:

-- Will speak up for you when you can’t
+- Is willing to speak up for you when you can’t

-- Is willing to discuss the decisions you’d want if you were seriously sick or hurt
+- Is willing to discuss the kind of care you’d want if you were seriously ill and not expected to recover

 - Will respect and follow your decisions

-- Can stay calm and communicate clearly in stressful times
+- Can think and communicate clearly in stressful times

 - Can make sure your loved ones and healthcare team understand your choices